awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-instancelaunchfailure.md

 + **Cause**: The block device mappings in your launch configuration might contain block device names that are not available or currently not supported\.
 + **Solution**:

-  1. Use the [describe\-volumes](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-volumes.html) command to see how the volumes are exposed to the instance\.
+  1. Use the [https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-volumes.html](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-volumes.html) command to see how the volumes are exposed to the instance\.

   1. Create a new launch configuration using the device name listed in the volume description\.

-  1. Update your Auto Scaling group with the new launch configuration using the [update\-auto\-scaling\-group](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.
+  1. Update your Auto Scaling group with the new launch configuration using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.

 ## Value \(<name associated with the instance storage device>\) for parameter virtualName is invalid\.\.\.<a name="ts-as-instancelaunchfailure-9"></a>
 + **Error Message**: Value \(<name associated with the instance storage device>\) for parameter virtualName is invalid\.
 Expected format: 'ephemeralNUMBER'\.
 Launching EC2 instance failed\.
 + **Cause**: The format specified for the virtual name associated with the block device is incorrect\.
 + **Solution**:

   1. Create a new launch configuration by specifying the device name in the `virtualName` parameter\.
-For information about the device name format, see [Instance Store Device Names](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#InstanceStoreDeviceNames) in the *Amazon EC2 User Guide for Linux Instances*\.
+For information about the device name format, see [Instance Store Device Names](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#InstanceStoreDeviceNames) in the *Amazon EC2 User Guide for Linux Instances*\.

-  1. Update your Auto Scaling group with the new launch configuration using the [update\-auto\-scaling\-group](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.
+  1. Update your Auto Scaling group with the new launch configuration using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.

 ## EBS block device mappings not supported for instance\-store AMIs\.<a name="ts-as-instancelaunchfailure-10"></a>
 + **Cause**: The block device mappings specified in the launch configuration are not supported on your instance\.
 + **Solution**:

   1. Create a new launch configuration with block device mappings supported by your instance type\.
-For more information, see [Block Device Mapping](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Block Device Mapping](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-  1. Update your Auto Scaling group with the new launch configuration using the [update\-auto\-scaling\-group](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.
+  1. Update your Auto Scaling group with the new launch configuration using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.

 ## Placement groups may not be used with instances of type 'm1\.large'\.
 Launching EC2 instance failed\.<a name="ts-as-instancelaunchfailure-11"></a>
 + **Cause**: Your cluster placement group contains an invalid instance type\.
 + **Solution**:

-  1. For information about valid instance types supported by the placement groups, see [Placement Groups](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+  1. For information about valid instance types supported by the placement groups, see [Placement Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-  1. Follow the instructions detailed in the [Placement Groups](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) to create a new placement group\.
+  1. Follow the instructions detailed in the [Placement Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) to create a new placement group\.

   1. Alternatively, create a new launch configuration with the supported instance type\.

-  1. Update your Auto Scaling group with new placement group or launch configuration using the [update\-auto\-scaling\-group](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.
+  1. Update your Auto Scaling group with a new placement group or launch configuration using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.

 ## Client\.InternalError: Client error on launch\.<a name="ts-as-instancelaunchfailure-12"></a>
-+ **Cause**: This error can be caused when an Auto Scaling group attempts to launch an instance that has an encrypted EBS volume, but the [service\-linked role](autoscaling-service-linked-role.md) does not have access to the [customer managed CMK](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) used to encrypt it\.
++ **Cause**: This error can be caused when an Auto Scaling group attempts to launch an instance that has an encrypted EBS volume, but the [service\-linked role](autoscaling-service-linked-role.md) does not have access to the [customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) used to encrypt it\.
 + **Solution**: Additional setup is required to allow the Auto Scaling group to launch instances\.
 The following table summarizes the steps for resolving the error\.
 For more information, see [https://forums\.aws\.amazon\.com/thread\.jspa?threadID=277523](https://forums.aws.amazon.com/thread.jspa?threadID=277523)\.